Working as a Physical Education Teacher

 Where to Apply

-The application for registration in the Registered Physical Education Teachers Register may be submitted, on-line, from February 2022, directly to the appropriate authority through the following address https://mitroo-gymnaston.moec.gov.cy/:
+The application for registration in the Registered Physical Education Teachers Register must be submitted, on-line, directly to the competent authority through the following address https://mitroo-gymnaston.moec.gov.cy/:

 Office of Physical Education

 Corner of Kimonos and Thoukididou Streets, 1434 Nicosia

 The electronic application must be accompanied by the following certificates:

 (a) a copy of the applicant’s identification card or passport of an EU member state or an Alien Registration Certificate (ARC);